-Following last year’s successful pilot project ABC Benin with funding from the Swiss Agency for Development and Cooperation (SDC), AFFORD is delighted to announce a four year rollout of the programme taking in Ghana, Nigeria and Senegal.
+Following a successful pilot project – ABC Benin in 2020 – with funding from the Swiss Cooperation (SDC), AFFORD is delighted to announce a four-year rollout of the programme continuing in Benin, and taking in Ghana, Nigeria and Senegal from 2021 – 2025.

 ABC will continue its mission to harness and maximise diaspora knowledge, encourage financial and physical contributions to stimulate wealth, generate employment and promote social development across the region.